openeuler-mirror/syscontainer-tools/README.md

 As this is a fully customized tool, I don't think anyone will be interested in contributing to this project, but we welcome your contributions.
-Before contributing, please make sure you understand our needs and make a communication with us.
+Before contributing, please make sure you understand our needs and make a communication with us: isulad@openeuler.org.